outwatch/outwatch/docs/readme.md

 // this is the same as: button(EmitterBuilder.combine(onMouseUp.map(_ => false), onMouseDown.map(_ => true)).foreach { isDown => println("Button is down? " + isDown })
 ```

-Furthermore, you can create EmitterBuilders from streams with `EmitterBuilder.ofSource` or create custom EmitterBuilders with `EmitterBuilder.ofModifier`, `EmitterBuilder.ofNode` or `EmitterBuilder.apply`.
+Furthermore, you can create EmitterBuilders from streams with `EmitterBuilder.fromSource` or create custom EmitterBuilders with `EmitterBuilder.ofModifier`, `EmitterBuilder.ofNode` or `EmitterBuilder.apply`.

 ## Debugging